katzgrau/wordpress-github/README.md

 ## Other details

 The plugin caches your projects for 1 hour.
-If you'd like to configure this, hack the plugin :)
+If you'd like to configure this, edit `WPGH_Core::$_cacheExpiration` in `wordpress-github.php`.
+This might be configurable via the admin interface later.

 Caching is done via another project of mine, WP-Easy-Cache.